zamanayaz/pytodo/README.md

 # PyTodo
 This is simple To-Do App written in Python language.
 # CLI Version
-CLI (Command Line Interface) works as
+CLI (Command Line Interface) works as follows

 1 -- Shows menu for the options as
   Menu:
   1. Add Task
   2. View Tasks